Frances George Piano

 I encourage children to teach something from their lesson to a member of their family as soon as they can after their lesson.
 This reinforces the learning while it is fresh in their memory, gets the child used to playing for others, and helps the parent to understand what the child needs to do.

 Students are emailed a weekly piano practice advice sheet to guide their practice at home.
 I sometimes record student performances during lessons with the computer program Garageband and can transfer the recordings on to a CD which the student can keep as a record of their progress and play to friends and family.
 I may also make video and audio recordings of my own performances of student repertoire and email them to you to help guide practice at home.

 I review the progress of new students after the first 2 months of lessons, according to a checklist based on my experience of what should be attainable by this stage with regular thoughtful practice and encouragement at home.
 Parents will be invited to discuss their child's progress and they and the student will have the opportunity to decide whether to continue with tuition, or perhaps restart when the student is more prepared to benefit from regular tuition by practising regularly between lessons.

 ANNUAL STUDENT CONCERTS - a great motivator for practice!

-These are held in mid December each year at the Riverside Arts Centre in nearby Sunbury and are a great opportunity for students to show how well they are doing, and for families and friends of students to get together.
+These are held annually at the Riverside Arts Centre in nearby Sunbury and are a great opportunity for students to show how well they are doing, and for families and friends of students to get together.
 Homemade refreshments are provided in the interval!
 All profits surplus to hosting expenses are donated to a children's charity.